arneBersch/Zoeglfrex/docs/reference.md

 ## Intensities
 If no Itensity Attribute is given, the standard Attribute 2 will be used.

-If no Intensity ID is given, the ID of the Intensity of the currently selected Group in the current Cue will be used.
+If no Intensity ID is given, the ID of the Intensity of the currently selected Group in the currently selected Cue will be used.

 ### Intensity Attribute 2 Set (Dimmer)
 This command sets the Dimmer Attribute to the selected Intensities: